The Gambier Conservancy is dedicated to preserving, protecting and enhancing the quality of the natural environment

 Peter has a Masters Degree in Environmental Studies, and he practices Franchise Law at Cassels Brock & Blackwell LLP .

-Carol Petroski, Membership Director
+Carol Petroski, President

-Carol joined the board in 2018 and has served as membership director.
+Her love of Gambier began as a youth at Camp Artaban, where she was a camper, and a counselor.
 She and her husband have built their home at Brigade Bay and is an avid but very new gardener on the island.
 She is very involved in the Brigade Bay community.
-Gambier is their home away from home.

 Carol retired after 27 years In the Buying and Design department with Mountain Equipment Coop in 2017, finishing her career as Director of Inventory and Logistics